 The exterior is stainless steel for easy cleaning, and it will never rust.
-This includes a 20" x 13" cordierite ceramic pizza stone, a regulator for the propane, and a five-foot hose so you can attach a bulk propane tank.
-You can cook pizzas up to 13" in diameter.
-If you want something larger, you can fit an oval or rectangular pizza that’s as wide as the 20" stone.
+This includes a 20 x 13-inch cordierite ceramic pizza stone, a regulator for the propane, and a five-foot hose so you can attach a bulk propane tank.
+You can cook pizzas up to 13 inches in diameter.
+If you want something larger, you can fit an oval or rectangular pizza that’s as wide as the 20 inch stone.

 Best Compact: Betty Crocker Pizza Maker

 If the size is an issue, this pizza oven has a low profile that stores more compactly than other pizza ovens, and the cord wraps around to stay out of the way.
 The design is perfect for pizzas up to 12-inches in diameter, and the nonstick baking plate creates a crisp crust and makes cleanup easy, even if your cheese overflows.
 The floating hinge means you can cook thick or thin pizzas with ease.